angelscloud/prometheus-optimizer/README.md

 - **License**: Notes the project's license.
 - **Contact**: Provides a method for others to reach out or contribute.
 - **Acknowledgements**: Credits to tools or libraries used.

-This README template is structured to provide all the necessary information for users and potential contributors, ensuring they understand the purpose, usage, and how to get involved with the project.